 There is a lot of investment pouring into automatic speech recognition.
 It is entirely possible that within the decade, technological advances will open the door to high-quality, automatic transcription services — massively depreciating the baseline costs in the industry.
 However, for now, if you want a quality outcome, you need human transcription services.
 It will cost more, but you will also get choices on the level of detail included in the recording and, ultimately, get a transcript that you can count on meeting your transcription needs.

 You have been reading about how human transcription services compare to automatic speech recognition (ASR) software.
-If you want to learn more about how to pick the right transcription service, including the intricacies of security conscious and industry-specific needs like legal transcriptions, medical transcription and market research focus groups (along with how to get the best deal possible on human transcription services!), we have written an Ultimate Guide to Transcription Services just for you.
+If you want to learn more about how to pick the right transcription service, including the intricacies of security-conscious and industry-specific needs like legal transcriptions, medical transcription and market research focus groups (along with how to get the best deal possible on human transcription services!), please follow our transcription blog.